This post may contain affiliate sales links. Please see our full disclosure policy for details.

 We are dishing up the South and combining delicious Cajun flavors with a simple sheet pan dinner.
-Sheet Pan Cajun Shrimp Boil is super easy to make and extra delicious.
+Sheet Pan Shrimp Boil is super easy to make and extra delicious.
 It is awesome in every way possible.

 My Darb is a huge fan of spicy Cajun flavors and seafood.
-So, it isn’t any surprise that this Sheet Pan Cajun Shrimp Boil is one of his favorite dinners.
+So, it isn’t any surprise that this Sheet Pan Shrimp Boil is one of his favorite dinners.

 A sheet pan full of corn on the cob, baby potatoes, andouille sausage and of course shrimp is covered in a spicy lemon butter mixture and baked to perfection.